Here, you can see a diagram showing the methodology used to transfer most of the videos :

 What are the specs of the VCRs ?

-Until now, the VHS tapes have been converted mostly by using JVC D-VHS decks (HM30000U).
+Until now, the NTSC VHS tapes have been converted mostly by using JVC decks (HM30000U and SR-V101US).
 I like this family of VCRs because they are not “too old”, ok to find, affordable and offer good tracking capabilities, on top of a very satisfying video quality.
-Another good reason is that they come with the full connection set such as (crappy) Composite, S-video and Component.
-This very last one is indeed meaningless for VHS conversion but I was curious to see the results.
-Feel free to tell us what you think about it.

-I conducted more tests by using some other S-video (professional) decks that I got since (JVC SR-V101US, Sony SVP-5600 & SVO 5800) and more importantly, an external time base corrector (DPS-290).
+I conducted several tests by using some other Professional decks (Sony SVP-5600 & SVO 5800) and an external time base corrector (DPS-290).

 Previews can be seen here: